 A comparison between the Poisson and DR results reveals striking differences.
 The Poisson model predicts a much lower mass at zero and a much thinner upper tail of the distribution for both groups.
 Indeed, these differences are statistically significant as the Poisson and DR simultaneous DF-bands and QF-bands do not overlap for a large part of the support.
 A formal test rejects the equality of these distributions with a p-value below $0.001$.
 Since the DR model with exponentiated incomplete gamma link nests the Poisson model, we conclude that the Poisson model is rejected by the data.
 For this reason, we focus the discussion on the DR results.

-The QE-band do not fully cover the zero-line such that we can reject the null hypothesis that winning the lottery has no effect on the number of outpatient visits.
-We can also reject the hypothesis that $F_{\left\langle 0\right\rangle }$ first-order stochastically dominates $F_{\left\langle 1\right\rangle }$ because the band for $F_{\left\langle 0\right\rangle }^{\leftarrow}$ is strictly below the band for $ F_{\left\langle 1\right\rangle }^{\leftarrow}$ at some probability indexes, but we cannot reject the opposite hypothesis.
+The QE-band do not fully cover the zero-line and thus we can reject the null hypothesis that winning the lottery has no effect on the number of outpatient visits.
+We can also reject the hypothesis that $F_{\left\langle 0\right\rangle }$ first-order stochastically dominates $F_{\left\langle 1\right\rangle }$ because the band for $F_{\left\langle 0\right\rangle }^{\leftarrow}$ is strictly below the band for $ F_{\left\langle 1\right\rangle }^{\leftarrow}$ at some probability indexes.
+However, we cannot reject the opposite hypothesis.
 In other words, at no quantile index the confidence band contains strictly negative effects while at some probability indexes it contains strictly positive effects.